niejn/tinyFIX/README.md

 **Example applications :** You will find example FIX server, client and concurrent client automation in examples directory : https://github.com/akhin/tiny_fix/blob/master/examples

 **Tools :** There is currently one tool , fix_proxy.py in https://github.com/akhin/tiny_fix/blob/master/tools/ , which is basically a TCP proxy and stops when session between two sides end.
 It is useful to monitor FIX messages between one server and client.
 It can also be used as a port forwarder for FIX applications.

+# Contact

+You can mail akin_ocal @ hotmail .com for any questions or enquiries.